tferracina/clockwork/README.md

     `pip install -r requirements.txt`

+## Easy Installation for Windows Users

+1. Download this repository as a ZIP file and extract it to a location of your choice.
+2. Double-click on the `install_clockwork.bat` file.
+3. Follow any prompts that appear.
+4. After installation, restart your command prompt.

 ## File Storage

 clockwork stores its data in a SQLite database located in a .clockwork directory in your home folder.
 The file `timelog.db` will be created to keep track of your logs.
 Configuration settings are stored in `config.json` in the same directory.